ys124xkd/fetal-health-app/README.md

 ## 📊 Dataset

-This project uses the **Fetal Health Dataset**, which is based on **Cardiotocography (CTG)** recordings.
+This project uses the **Fetal Health Dataset**, which contains Cardiotocography (CTG) measurements used to classify fetal health into three categories:

-The dataset contains several clinical features, including:

-- Baseline Value
-- Accelerations
-- Fetal Movement
-- Uterine Contractions
-- Light Decelerations
-- Severe Decelerations
-- Prolonged Decelerations
-- Abnormal Short-Term Variability
-- Mean Value of Short-Term Variability
-- Percentage of Time with Abnormal Long-Term Variability
-- Histogram Mean
-- Histogram Median
-- Histogram Variance

-The target variable consists of three classes:

 | Label | Condition |
 |------:|-----------|